hatmix/godot-4-jam-template/README.md

 # Godot 4 Jam Template

-Quick start template for game jams built on [hatmix/godot-4-ci](https://github.com/hatmix/godot-4-ci).
+A quick-start template for game jams.
 See the plain template in action at [https://hatmix.itch.io/godot-4-jam-template](https://hatmix.itch.io/godot-4-jam-template) (password `hatmix`).

 Features:
 * Web, Windows, Linux and macOS exports configured for maximum jam
 * Github workflows for automatic uploads to Itch.io
-* Premade basic UI for main menu, pause menu, credits, and settings
+* Premade basic UI for main menu, pause menu, credits, settings, and remapping controls
-* [G.U.I.D.E](https://godotneers.github.io/G.U.I.D.E/) for input with remapping
+* [G.U.I.D.E](https://godotneers.github.io/G.U.I.D.E/) for input and input prompts
 * Settings persisted across sessions (where `user://` filesystem is writable)
-* Keyboard and controller support for all template UI and touchscreen via [Godot's emulate mouse from touch setting](https://docs.godotengine.org/en/stable/classes/class_projectsettings.html#class-projectsettings-property-input-devices-pointing-emulate-mouse-from-touch)
+* Full keyboard and controller support for all template UI
 * ATTRIBUTION.md for in-game credits (inspired by [Maaack](https://github.com/Maaack/Godot-Game-Template/blob/main/ATTRIBUTION.md)'s approach)
 * [TODO Manager](https://github.com/OrigamiDev-Pete/TODO_Manager) included and todos added for setting up a new project

 Don't just settle for the first template you find!
+This template was inspired by many other examples created by the Godot community.
 Compare the alternatives and decide which best fits your desired feature set, coding style, and approach to game development.

 Alternatives:
 * [https://github.com/Maaack/Godot-Game-Template](https://github.com/Maaack/Godot-Game-Template)